Vietnam.vn - Nền tảng quảng bá Việt Nam

 Khóa đào tạo ngắn hạn của Dự án hỗ trợ kỹ thuật được tài trợ bởi Quỹ đặc biệt trong vòng khuôn khổ Sáng kiến Hợp tác Mê Kông-Lan Thương (MLC) do Bộ Công Thương tổ chức sáng 3/12, tại Hà Nội. (Ảnh: Nguyễn Hạnh)

-Unpredictable non-tariff measures are barriers to international trade.
-According to statistics, 90% of global trade is subject to non-tariff measures, or in other words, non-tariff measures are replacing tariffs to become the main determinant of international trade.
-Non-tariff measures are about 3 times more restrictive than tariffs, which increases trade costs.
-Among them, the most affected by non-tariff measures are developing countries and least developed countries.
+Unpredictable non-tariff measures are a major barrier to international trade.
+Statistics show that 90% of global trade is governed by non-tariff measures; in other words, non-tariff measures are replacing tariffs as the primary determinant of international trade.
+Non-tariff measures are approximately three times more restrictive than tariffs, which increases trade costs.
+Developing and least developed countries are most affected by these measures.

-Enhancing integration capacity for businesses
+Enhancing the integration capacity of businesses.

 Source: https://congthuong.vn/90-thuong-mai-toan-cau-bi-tac-dong-boi-cac-bien-phap-phi-thue-quan-362234.html